-The ICNIRP guidelines specify that the reference levels at any point are to be averaged over any six-minute period for the frequencies between 100 kHz and 10 GHz.
-This appendix shows that for compliance assessments of BS a shorter averaging time introduces only a negligible variation in the measured field strength.
+The [b-ICNIRP] guidelines specify that the reference levels at any point are to be averaged over any 6 min period for frequencies between 100 kHz and 10 GHz.
+This appendix shows that for compliance assessments of a BS, a shorter averaging time introduces only a negligible variation in the measured field strength.